madeofpendletonwool/PinePods/README.md

 ARM devices are also supported including raspberry pis.
 The app is shockingly performant on a raspberry pi as well.
 The only limitation is that a 64bit OS is required on an arm device.
 Setup is exactly the same, just use the latest tag and docker will auto pull the arm version.

-## ToDo

-For a list of ToDo's check out the [Road to 1.0](https://github.com/madeofpendletonwool/PinePods/issues/397) issue.
-Updates and progress can be seen there:

 ### Clients to support

 - [x] Flatpak Package
 - [ ] Nix Package
 - [x] Aur Package
-- [x] Snap package
 - [x] Helm Chart and repo for kubernetes deployment
 - [ ] Mobile Apps
   - [x] Android App - Beta